 Built in 1855, the Seven Foot Knoll is the oldest single screw lighthouse in Maryland.
 It was located in the Chesapeake Bay until it was replaced by a modern navigational aid and relocated to Baltimore Harbor in 1988.

 Harbor East Marina was a great place to stay.
-The entire marina, offices and baths are new.
-Out on the docks they’ve created large gathering areas with tables and chairs. the staff is young, enthusiastic and professional.
 The views of the city skyline, especially at night, are beautiful.

-With the rain throughout our stay, we didn’t venture out to eat much, and we had a full fridge from Whole Foods!
+With the rain throughout our stay, we didn’t venture out to eat much, and we had a full fridge from Whole Foods, which was two blocks from the marina!
 We did enjoy a completely decadent breakfast at Miss Shirley’s.
-The food was amazing, but again, decadent.
-I’m not even going to say what we ate, because it was that decadent!
+The food was amazing, but very decadent.
+I’m not even going to say what we ate, because it was that naughty!

 Baltimore Harbor sits at the bottom of a hill.
 With the rain, comes washout from the streets above.
 Sadly, garbage is a constant problem in the harbor, but we saw plenty of evidence of clean-up.
 We spotted clean up boats out in the harbor on several occasions, the marina staff tries hard to stay on top of it, and the city has installed garbage catchers, like this one, to trap garbage before it hits the harbor.

 We’re looking forward to stopping in Baltimore again in the fall, and hope to enjoy more outdoor activities without rain!